Healing Muslim Marriages

 And who deserves your kindness and mercy in its most genuine state?
 Your spouse.

-I have, and am currently, working with Muslim married couples facing crises in their marriages, which have created or resulted in a variety of communication patterns — where the couple has felt they are no longer, or in some cases were never, aligned.
+I have, and am currently, working with Muslim married couples facing crises in their marriages, which have created and/or resulted in a variety of communication patterns — where the couple has felt they are no longer, or in some cases were never, aligned.

 My work is to educate and empower the couple relationship to understand the communication, interpretations, resentments, and hurdles that have been created in and outside the marriage — to then create a space for collaboration for each individual on themes and morals they are feeling most affected by, so their individual needs and expectations are met in their Muslim marriage.